Neeqstock/neeqstock.github.io/netytar.md

 ## Download it and play!

 Netytar is FOSS (Free Open-Source Software)!
-Download it and try it from the
+Download it and try it from